Banks and brokers can meet MAR investment recommendation requirements with one smart solution

 Therefore MAR requires all persons who produce or disseminate investment recommendations to objectively present information, and effectively disclose interests or conflicts of interest.

-Singletrack’s MAR module holds a recommendations database which seamlessly integrates with the Singletrack Edge CRM platform to record new recommendations, at the start of the day or as client activities are logged.
+Singletrack’s MAR module holds a recommendations database which seamlessly integrates with the Singletrack platform to record new recommendations, at the start of the day or as client activities are logged.
 Within every recommendation, the module captures the following information:

 In accordance with MAR guidelines, additional key data can be captured at the time of dissemination – to include investment recommendation, analyst recommendation, set recommendation and market price (at the time of dissemination).